tomkooij/scipy2017/README.rst

 Introduction
 ------------

-Here are my materials for the tutorial on Monday, July 10th, Scipy 2017.
+Here are the materials for the Scipy 2017 tutorial on Monday, July 10th.

 You can get the latest release of the materials here: